Johann Noetzel

-Johann Thomas Noetzel (born 4 April 1977 in Seattle, United States) is a Northern Mariana Islands professional football player and manager.
+Johann Thomas Noetzel (born 4 April 1977) is a Northern Mariana Islands professional football player and manager.

 Playing career

 He played one game for the Dallas Burn.

 In 2012, he made his debut for the Northern Mariana Islands national football team.

 Coaching career

 Noetzel joined the Cal State San Marcos Cougars men's soccer coaching staff as a volunteer goalkeeping coach in October 2011.

 In 2012, he coached the Northern Mariana Islands national football team.